 With ebonite, you can make adjustments to the feed as needed.
 The feed can be sanded, milled, or bent to increase or decrease ink flow.
 The Noodlers flex line of pens uses an ebonite feed for this very reason.
 Those pens often require adjustments to correct their ink flow and this is only possible with an ebonite feed.

 Each Ebonite feed is hand cut and finished, making them subject to quality issues and expensive.
-The milling process is also a strike against ebonite as ebonite feeds cannot be created by laser.
+The milling process is also a strike against ebonite as ebonite feeds cannot be created by a laser.
 It’s time-consuming work on a lathe and mill, using metal tools some as small as .015mm in diameter.
 The ebonite is very abrasive thus the tooling has a very short life, adding to the cost.
 The ability to repeatedly cut the same-sized groove is nearly impossible and groove size impacts ink flow.

 Besides, have you ever noticed how long it takes to wash an ebonite feed?

 To Be Continued ……COPYRIGHT © 2021-2023 DANNY WATTS and CHRONICLES OF A FOUTAIN PEN.